djhmateer/djhmateer.github.io/_posts/2023-12-14-llm-open-source-vision-image-analysis.md

 ## 1.Giving a trauma rating

+This is where I'm finding ChatGPT4 is much better than LLaVA:

 `This image is from a war torn area. give a rating from 1 to 5 as to how sensitive it is please.`